or1997/GettingAndCleaningData/README.md

 The run_analysis.R script downloads and unzips the project data if necessary and then performs the following analysis.

-1. **Prepares the training and test sets separately and then combines the two data sets.**
+Step 1. **Prepares the training and test sets separately and then combines the two data sets.**

 * read train/X_train.txt
 * read features.txt and use second column as variable names